 The applicant should:

 - Be an Indonesian citizen and not a permanent resident or citizen of the US, or be currently living in the US

 - Possess leadership qualities and show experience in community service

 - Have preparation in, and a demonstrated commitment to their chosen field of study

 - Be proficient in English

 - Have an outstanding academic record

-- Demonstrate that she/he can realistically accomplish full-time graduate study or conduct research in the US
+- Demonstrate that they can realistically accomplish full-time graduate study or conduct research in the US

 - Demonstrate a strong commitment to return to Indonesia upon completion of the Fulbright scholarship program

-- Be willing to work for his/her home institution for at least five years before retirement upon the completion of the scholarship program
+- Be willing to work for their home institution for at least five years before retirement upon the completion of the scholarship program

 An applicant will be ineligible if he or she is: